iltommi/qdb-documentation/source/reference/wrpme_comparison.rst

 Introduction
 ============

-The wrpme benchmark tool enables you to evaluate the performance of your wrpme cluster.
+The wrpme benchmark tool enables you to evaluate the performance of your wrpme hive.
 To do so, it runs a script on the specified cluster and measures - as accuratly as the operating systems allows it - the time taken to process the commands.

 Usage scenarii
 ===============